How Native American Communities Are Addressing Climate Change

 So how do tribal knowledge– how does tribal knowledge play a part in the plans?
 We’re going to take a look at what is happening in a couple of Native American communities.
 So let me please introduce my guest.

-KYLE WHITE: Nice to chat with you, Ira.
+KYLE WHYTE: Nice to chat with you, Ira.

 IRA FLATOW: Pottawatomie– sorry for getting that wrong.
 Ryan Reed is an undergrad student, environmental studies at the University of Oregon in Eugene.
 He’s a cultural practitioner of the Karuk tribe, a spring salmon ceremonial priest of the Hoopa tribe and Hoopa tribal member and Uruk descendant.
 Welcome to “Science Friday.”